Soap2G/atlas-opendata-infrastructure/slides.md

 layout: side-title
 color: gray-light
 align: lm-lm
-title: Productions
+title: TS
 ---

 :: title ::

 # Productions and Dataset management

-- A `production` is a *Data Processing transformation* (e.g. Simulation, Merge, DataReconstruction…).
-A Production creates jobs in the WMS (and re-sumbit them, and destroy them).​
+- A *Data Processing* **transformation** (e.g. Simulation, Merge, DataReconstruction...) creates jobs in the WMS (and re-sumbit them, and destroy them).​

-- (Unless you are using Rucio) a *Data Manipulation transformation* replicates, or remove, data from storage elements.
+- A *Data Manipulation* **transformation** replicates, or remove, data from storage elements.

 :: content ::

 <span class="bg-cyan-100 text-cyan-600 p-4 border-l-6 border-2 border-cyan-400 rounded-lg pl-8 pr-8 w-full block">
-    The **Transformation System (TS)** is used to automate common tasks related to production activities
+    The Transformation System (TS) is used to automate common tasks related to production activities.
+It can handle thousands of productions, millions of files and jobs.
 </span>

 &nbsp;